CollectionBuilder/cb-docs/docs/advanced/repurposetimeline.md

 {:.alert}
 We'll use `depth` as our example for the steps below.
-Take a look back at the example [visualization](https://www.lib.uidaho.edu/digital/watkins/depth.html) that these changes can generate, and check out the code in the revised "timeline.html" [layout](https://github.com/uidaholib/collectionbuilder-cdm-template/blob/watkins/_layouts/timeline.html) that we used to create the visualization.
+You can refer to the depth [visualization](https://www.lib.uidaho.edu/digital/watkins/depth.html) as an example, and check out the code in the revised "timeline.html" [layout](https://github.com/uidaholib/collectionbuilder-cdm-template/blob/watkins/_layouts/timeline.html) that we used to create it.

 ### Connect Your New Field to the Output